Nelson-Gon/manymodelr/README.md

 6      2      3

 ```
+The use of `mean`,`sd`,etc is no longer supported.
+Use [mde](https://www.github.com/Nelson-Gon/mde) instead which is focused on missingness.

 Space constraints mean that a detailed exploration of the package cannot be made.
 A more thorough walkthrough is provided in the vignettes that can be opened as shown below: